rrovetto/rrovetto/written-works-list.md

 - "When a space object is not a space object: Limitations of the term", 2022, Accepted in 44th COSPAR Scientific Assembly (Athens, Greece)
 - "Ethics in Ontology" 2016-present, [PhilPapers](https://philpapers.org/rec/ROVEIO)
 - "Causal Relations for Formal Ontology", 2014, Submitted to various journals.
+- "Formal Representations of Orbits", 2014, Submitted to various journals